Coast Guard members attend closing bell at New York Stock Exchange for Fleet Week 2024

-Coast Guard members pose for a group photo on the trading floor of the New York Stock Exchange, May 24, 2024, in Manhattan.
-Coast Guard personnel were invited to attend the closing bell at the NYSE with Blue Star Families and Nextdoor (NYSE: KIND) for Fleet Week New York 2024.
+U.S. Navy Rear Adm.
+Wesley R. McCall, center-left, commander, Navy Region Mid-Atlantic, stands ready to ring the closing bell at the New York Stock Exchange, May 24, 2024, in Manhattan.
+Members of the Coast Guard were invited to attend the closing bell at the NYSE with Blue Star Families and Nextdoor (NYSE: KIND) for Fleet Week New York 2024.
 (U.S. Coast Guard photo by Petty Officer 2nd Class Brandon Hillard)

 |Date Taken: